Chisom-Blessing/Nyc-Collisions/README.md

 # Analysis

 Here are the answers to the problem statement are the analysis done:

-1. Comparison of Total Accidents by Month and Seasonal Patterns Based on the analysis of accident data across different months, the following trends were observed:
-•	Top 5 months with the highest accident counts:
+1. Comparison of Total Accidents by Month and Seasonal Patterns Based on the analysis of accident data across different months, the following trends were observed.
+Top 5 months with the highest accident counts:
-    	  March: 25,099 accidents
+- March: 25,099 accidents
-        January: 23,024 accidents
+- January: 23,024 accidents
-        February: 21,207 accidents
+- February: 21,207 accidents
-    	  June: 20,079 accidents
+- June: 20,079 accidents
-        May: 19,749 accidents
+- May: 19,749 accidents
 In terms of seasonal breakdown:
-•	Spring (March, April, May) exhibited the highest accident frequency, accounting for 26.86% of all reported accidents.
+- Spring (March, April, May) exhibited the highest accident frequency, accounting for 26.86% of all reported accidents.
-•	Winter (December, January, February) followed with 25.66% of the total accidents.
+- Winter (December, January, February) followed with 25.66% of the total accidents.
-•	Summer (June, July, August) contributed 24.22%, while Fall (September, October, November) represented 23.26% of the total incidents.
+- Summer (June, July, August) contributed 24.22%, while Fall (September, October, November) represented 23.26% of the total incidents.
 This data suggests that spring, particularly March, sees a peak in accidents, which could be attributed to factors like weather transitions, increased travel activity, or other seasonal variables.

 ![](month.png)